arangodb/arangodb/Documentation/DocuBlocks/Rest/Documents/post_create_multiple_document.md

 constraint violated but will replace the old document.

 @RESTQUERYPARAM{overwriteMode,string,optional}
-If set to *update*, the replace-insert becomes a update-insert.
-If a document with the same *_key* already exists the new document is not rejected with unique constraint violated but will update the old document.
-This option requires the overwirte option to be set to have any effect.
+This parameter can be set to *replace* or *update*.
+If given it sets implicitly the overwrite flag.
+In case it is set to *update*, the replace-insert becomes a update-insert.
+Otherwise this option follows the rules of the overwrite parameter.

 @RESTQUERYPARAM{keepNull,boolean,optional}
 If the intention is to delete existing attributes with the update-insert